hostfactor/vrising-server/README.md

 Once the server is ready you'll see a message appear that says.

 > Your V Rising server is ready!

-The game can typically take ~5 minutes to start.

 Once you see that message, go to V Rising